 - Wipes not only impact the sewer systems, but the resulting blockages can also affect waterways by causing raw sewage to overflow into rivers and the ocean.

-- While we strive to reduce the amount going to the landfill and increase the amount we recycle, wipes are not recyclable and increasing the amount that goes to the landfill … and just like plastic, it does not break down.
+- Are wet wipes recyclable?
+While we strive to reduce the amount going to the landfill and increase the amount we recycle, wipes are not recyclable and increasing the amount that goes to the landfill … and just like plastic, it does not break down.

 There are direct and indirect costs associated with using wipes.
 A couple are: